 Durability-wise, some questions are hanging over the GM7X.
 The cover doesn’t seem to hold up quite as well as the others when played on rougher surfaces.
 It’s therefore not recommended for players who primarily play outside.

 We definitely recommend trying out the Molten GM7X if you get the chance.
 Some people love its unique design and feel, while others aren’t so fond.

 - Not up there with Wilson/Spalding/Nike

 Under Armour is relatively new to Basketball but has shown its commitment by snapping up big sponsorship deals with the likes of Stephen Curry.

 While their history as a ball-manufacturer only dates back a few years, we found the Under Armour 495 Basketball to be a terrific multi-court basketball.
-So terrific in fact, that we consider it to be the best outdoor basketball right now.

 The UA Gripskin technology is designed to provide a better grip through denser and deeper pebbling.
 It also features nylon winding to keep shape and a 100% Butyl rubber bladder to better retain air.

 The ball was initially a little slippery and difficult to palm.
 However, after wearing it in for a few days the ball felt softer and had more grip, mimicking the feel of a high-end indoor basketball.